MalachiHibbins/IMU/LabBook/_build/html/_sources/2KalmanFilters.md

 P^-_k = AP_kA^T+Q
 ```

 $Q$ also appears here as this is how much the true state is expected to vary from the predictions.
-Together these two equations encode the prediction phase of the filter.
-If we only had a model we wouldn't need the estimation phase i.e. we had no measurements.
+Together equations {eq}`projection` and {eq}`projection-covariance` equations encode the prediction phase of the filter.

 ```{note}